BEST Places to See in Bhopal City

-Why would one go to Bhopal in Madhya Pradesh?
-India has several famous sightseeing cities and Madhya Pradesh itself has 3 UNESCO Heritage Sites, then why Bhopal?
-My recent visit to Bhopal opened up a completely different facet of this city which has been badly scarred by the Union Carbide Gas tragedy in Dec 1984.
+What to see in Bhopal Madhya Pradesh?
+India has several unique sightseeing cities but what is special about Bhopal city?
+Madhya Pradesh is famous for 3 UNESCO Heritage Sites, and so many tourist places in Bhopal, its capital state, besides other cities like Gwalior, Orchha, Morena.
+My recent visit to Bhopal city opened up a completely different facet of the city.
+Bhopal city was badly scarred by the Union Carbide Gas tragedy in Dec 1984.
 It has long bounced back and is hungry for tourists.
-Based on my visits, I have prepared this Bhopal Travel guide with pointers to best things to do in Bhopal.
+Based on my visits, I have prepared this Travel guide on best places to see in Bhopal with pointers to best things to do in Bhopal.

-Today Bhopal is popularly known as City of lakes, Greenest City of India.
+Today Bhopal city is popularly known as City of lakes, Greenest City of India.

 Familiarize with history of Bhopal a bit before I walk you into the varied experiences and heritage monuments of this city.
 Modern day city of Bhopal has its foundation on capital laid by the Parmara King Bhoj (1000-1055) in 11th century.
 It was then called Bhojpal – derived partially from the name of the ruler and ‘pal’ meaning dam built by the ruler.